 The unique name, guaranteed to be different for each object in the system, must be the same in the capability and in the MOT entry.
-This requirement makes it possible to destroy an object and reuse its MOT entry without finding and destroying all the capabilities for it.
-If we could not do this, it would be necessary to severely restrict the copying of capabilities and to keep an expensive and error-prone list of back-pointers from each object to its capabilities.
-Two additional benefits obtained from the MOT-unique name organization are that
+This requirement makes it possible to destroy an object and re-use its MOT entry without finding and destroying all the capabilities for it.
+If we could not do this, it would be necessary to restrict severely the copying of capabilities and to keep an expensive and error-prone list of back-pointers from each object to its capabilities.
+Two additional benefits are obtained from the unique name organization of the MOT.

-- a. if an object is moved in ECS, only the pointer to it in the MOT needs to be updated, since all references to the object are made by indirection through the MOT.
-Since the system's storage allocation strategy is a first-fit search of free blocks, followed by a compacting of free space if no block is big enough, it is essential to be able to move obejcts. - b. if some damage is accidentally done to a capability, it is extremely unlikely that the damaged capability can be used improperly, since the chance that the unique name will match with the one in the MOT is small.
+- 1 If an object is moved in ECS, only the pointer to it in the MOT needs to be updated, since all references to the object are made by indirection through the MOT.
+Since the system's storage allocation strategy is a first-fit search of free blocks, followed by a compacting of free space if no block is big enough, it is essential to be able to move objects. - 2 If some damage is accidentally done to a capability, by hardware failure or a bug in the ECS system, it is extremely unlikely that the damaged capability can be used improperly, since the chance that the unique name will match with the one in the MOT is small.
 It is worthwhile to note that a slightly modified version of this scheme, in which the MOT index is dispensed with and the object is found by association on the unique name, is also possible, although significantly more expensive to use.

 The option bits field of a capability serves as an extension of the type.
-Each bit of the field should be thought of as authorizing some kind of operation on the object if it is set.
-A file capability, for example, has option bits authorizing reading, writing, deletion, and various more obscure functions.
-The operation which copies a capability allows any of the option bits to be turned off, so that weaker capabilities can easily be made from a given one in a systematic way without a host of special operations.
-The interpretation of option bits is also systematized, by the system's treatment of operations, to which we now turn.
+Each bit of the field should be thought of as authorizing, if it is set, some kind of operation on the object.
+A file capability, for example, has option bits authorizing reading, writing, deletion and various more obscure functions.
+The operation that copies a capability allows any of the option bits to be turned off, so that weaker capabilities can easily be made from a given one in a systematic way and without a host of special operations.
+The interpretation of option bits is also systematized by the system's treatment of operations, to which we now turn.